-$$\frac{da_g^}{dy} = \frac{-\sigma\beta\sqrt{\beta}(y - a_g^)\phi(\sqrt{\beta}(y - a_g^))}{\lambda_g - \sigma\beta\sqrt{\beta}(y - a_g^)\phi(\sqrt{\beta}(y - a_g^))}.$$ climate commitment y.6 The left panel plots G's optimal effort in green (solid line) and B's optimal effort in brown (dashed line).
-As mentioned above, parties' optimal efforts are non-monotonic in the commitment y.
-If y is not too large then governments may find it in their interest to comply with the target as a means of avoiding shame.
-However, this incentive dissipates if the target is set too ambitiously as the cost of the effort to avoid being shamed is too high; parties resign themselves to being shamed and revert to implementing an effort strategy close to their ideal point.
-The Green party exerts greater effort than the Brown party in equilibrium, because their marginal costs of exerting effort are smaller: $\frac{da_g^}{d\lambda_g} = -\frac{a_g^}{\lambda_g - \sigma\beta\sqrt{\beta}(y - a_g^)\phi(\sqrt{\beta}(y - a_g^))} < 0.$ Furthermore, as illustrated in the right panel of the figure, exerting greater effort means that G will be shamed with a smaller probability than B.
+Figure 1 plots the optimal efforts of each party and the likelihood of being shamed as a function of the climate commitment y.
+The left panel plots G's optimal effort in green (solid line) and B's optimal effort in brown (dashed line).
+Optimal efforts are non-monotonic in the commitment y.
+If y is not too large then parties may find it in their interest to comply with the target as a means of avoiding shame.
+However, this incentive dissipates if y is set too ambitiously, as the costs of effort to avoid being shamed grow; parties resign themselves to being shamed and revert effort close to their ideal point.
+The Green party exerts greater effort than the Brown party in equilibrium, because their marginal costs of exerting effort are smaller, and exerting greater effort means that G will be shamed with a smaller probability than B, illustrated in the right panel of the figure.